willianps31/URI-SQL/README.md

-# URI SQL Querys
+# URI SQL Queries

- These are the querys that i did to solve the URI SQL problems.
+These are the queries that i did to solve the URI SQL problems.
 In the URI platform, each question has a unique code.
 I use that code to name the files that solve the questions.
 As the questions are about SQL, i used SQL to solve them and the resources that the language provides.

 ---